Fiserv/acceptance-solutions-apac/docs/CloudIntegrationCheckList.md

 1. Identify key points of contact from your various stakeholders.
 2. Plan with your technology department / external vendor on the timelines.
 3. Review Fiserv API documents [here]( ./?path=docs/CloudPOI.md&branch=develop).
 Explore the sample request and response APIs provided in the sandbox.
-4. Kick start your integration development with our APIs.
+4. <B> Kick start your integration development with our APIs. </B>

 For any clarifications or support required on technical integration, do reach out to our integration support teams [here](./?path=docs/introduction/contact-us.md&branch=develop).

-<B>Handy Tips:</B> You may wish to consider discussing early with your team on which test scenarios would be required.
+<div style="background-color:grey;"> <B>Handy Tips:</B> You may wish to consider discussing early with your team on which test scenarios would be required.
 The test scenarios are typically based on your daily operational needs.
-(Eg.which are your customers’ most used payment modes.)
+(Eg.which are your customers’ most used payment modes.) </div>

 <BR/>